-Applications to Round 1 of the 2023/24 Community War Memorials Fund are now open.
-Applications close 25 July 2023.
+Applications to Round 2 of the 2023/24 Community War Memorials Fund are open.
+Applications close on Sunday, 11 February 2024 at 5pm.

-For more information on the Fund and to apply, click here.
+For more information on the Fund, click here.

 There are also funding opportunities from other organisations for projects which support commemoration, community infrastructure such as work to war memorial halls, and work to conserve heritage.